-- 5. Other systems to ensure the effectiveness of audit by the Audit Committee of Olympus - (1) Directors, executive officers and employees of Olympus and directors and employees of the subsidiaries shall ensure effectiveness of the audit by cooperating with the Audit Committee for investigations by interviews and on-site inspections. - (2) Olympus shall ensure that it provides the Audit Committee with opportunities to sufficiently exchange opinions with Directors, executive officers, Accounting Auditors and any other personnel necessary. - (3) Olympus shall ensure that Audit Committee members have opportunities to attend important meetings. - (4) The Audit Committee shall work closely with the internal audit function to receive reports on audit results, etc. from the internal audit function, and the Audit Committee may exercise its authority to give instructions and make commands to the internal audit function as necessary. - (5) Olympus shall ensure that it provides the Audit Committee with, upon their request, opportunities of collaboration between the Audit Committee and Audit Committee of the subsidiaries and collecting information from employees of the subsidiaries.
+5. Other systems to ensure the effectiveness of audit by the Audit Committee

+- (1) Directors, Executive Officers and employees of the Olympus Group shall ensure the effectiveness of the audit by cooperating with the Audit Committee for investigations by interviews and on-site inspections. - (2) Olympus Corporation shall ensure that it provides the Audit Committee with opportunities to sufficiently exchange opinions with Directors, Executive Officers, Accounting Auditors and any other personnel necessary. - (3) Olympus Corporation shall ensure that Audit Committee members have opportunities to attend important meetings. - (4) The Audit Committee shall work closely with the internal audit function to receive reports on audit results, etc. from the internal audit function, and the Audit Committee may exercise its authority to give instructions and make commands to the internal audit function as necessary. - (5) Olympus Corporation shall ensure that it provides the Audit Committee with, upon their request, opportunities of collaboration between the Audit Committee and Audit Committee of the subsidiaries and collecting information from employees of the subsidiaries.